 - PPE Training handouts

 After completing this workplace training, your workers will understand basic workplace hazards and risks, as well as how to mitigate them.
-They will also understand the importance of personal hygiene, first aid, and avoiding repetitive stress injuries with proper ergonomic practices.
+They will also understand the importance of respiratory, head, foot, hand, body, and hearing protection.

 Who should take this course?